kawansoft/aceql-http/aceql-http-6.4-demo-guide.md

 - **Using the C# Client SDK with C#** SQL regular syntax, same as with SQL Server Client  classes.
 The C# Client SDK wraps all http communications aspects.
 Jump to [C# Client SDK](#c-client-sdk).
 - **Using the Java Client SDK**  that allows regular JDBC calls and wraps all HTTP communications aspects.
-Jump to [Java  Client SDK](#java-client-sdk).
+Jump to [Java Client SDK / JDBC Driver](#java-client-sdk--jdbc-driver)
 - **Using the Python Client SDK** that allows regular [DB API 2.0](https://www.python.org/dev/peps/pep-0249/) SQL calls and wraps all HTTP communications aspects.
 Jump to [Python Client SDK](#python-client-sdk).
 - Using  any other language that supports HTTP GET & POST calls.